Thursday, August 29, 2019

 In 1988 Dermontti Dawson, as a rookie, started five games and was a starter the rest of his career.
 In 1997 when Kordell Stewart earned the starting quarterback position he and Dawson became the third-ever all African-American "battery".

-Tony Mayberry became the Buccaneers center in 1991 and in 1999 he and Shaun King stated five games together and we think is the fifth pairing ever.
+Tony Mayberry became the Buccaneers center in 1991 and in 1999 he and Shaun King started five games together and we think is the fifth pairing ever.

 After that, we've not looked into the subject much so this is definitely not the definitive work on the subject so we may have missed some key details.
 We simply wanted to highlight Buzz and Marlin's accomplishments but it has raised some questions in our mind.

-There have been over 100 black quarterbacks in the NFL (includes AFL/AAFC) but nothing near that in centers.
-The first starting black quarterback happened in 1968 and there were black starting quarterbacks in 1969, 1973-77, 1979-80 but it wasn't until 1981 when there was a starting center.
+There have been over 100 Black quarterbacks in the NFL (includes AFL/AAFC) but nothing near that in the number of centers.
+The first starting Black quarterback happened in 1968 and there were Black starting quarterbacks in 1969, 1973-77, 1979-80 but it wasn't until 1981 that there was a starting center.

-Honestly, we don't know how many black centers there have been in the NFL, it's not something we've tallied.
-The Institute for Diversity and Ethics in Sport reported that from 1999-14 that 13% to 31% of NFL centers were black in any given year.
+Honestly, we don't know how many Black centers there have been in the NFL, it's not something we've tallied.
+The Institute for Diversity and Ethics in Sport reported that from 1999-14, 13% to 31% of NFL centers were black in any given year.
 Eyeballing the data it seems that the average is around 20% in that span.
-But it does seem that center and kicker/punter (about 3% black) are positions that there are not many black participants.
+But it does seem that center and kicker/punter (about 3% Black) are positions where there are not many Black participants compared to other positions.

-We do note that of the centers who are black, many have been great.
+We do note that of the centers that are Black, many have been truly great.
 Stephenson (the best ever) and Dawson are Hall of Famers.
 Ray Donaldson is not, but he's close to that level.
-Jason Brown was very good, Mayberry was a Pro Bowler.
+Jason Brown was very good, and Mayberry was a Pro Bowler.

-On a personal note in the seven years, I coached semi-pro football we never had a white center.
+On a personal note in the seven years I coached semi-pro football we never had a white center.
 For five years it was one smart, tough kid, and when he hung 'em up he was replaced by a younger, bigger kid who was also the quarterback of our line, very smart.
-It just begs the question, why so few black centers in the NFL?
+It just begs the question in my mind: Why so few Black centers in the NFL?

-In this case, in this day and age, we find it's hard to believe it's pure racism, not that racism is 100% over, but teams want to win and coaches are going to play the best players in perhaps 99% of the cases.
-Maybe it's just moving good college centers to guard or tackle?
-Maybe it's too few black centers in high school in college... we don't know, we're just curious.
-Smarter minds than ours will eventually give is some answers.
+In this case, in this day and age, we find it hard to believe it's pure racism, not that racism is over by any means but teams want to win and coaches are going to play the best players in perhaps 99% of the cases.
+Maybe coaches are just moving good college centers to guard or tackle?
+Maybe it's too few Black centers in high school in college ... we don't know, we're just curious.
+Smarter minds than ours will eventually give us some answers.